-- 6,600 people, i.e. the entire management cluster in Italy); the initiative is - o,out people, i.e. the entire management cluster in hary), the initiative is in the process of being extended to the International Subsidiary Banks.
-The collaboration with Valore D, a business association that promotes diversity and female talent and leadership for the growth of companies and the country, continued, along with the partnership and active participation of more than 100 company Role Models in the InspirinGirls initiation or project dedicated to lower according otheral public which initiative, a project dedicated to lower secondary school pupils which involves meetings with female managers from the Group with the aim of overcoming the gender stereotypes that can undermine the dreams and ambitions of schoolchildren and influence their future education choices. - To support women to take up STEM careers, 8 scholarships were awarded as part of the Girls@Polimi programme to actively contribute to attracting more female students to technical-scientific faculties.
+- 6,600 people, i.e. the entire management cluster in Italy); the initiative is - b,000 people, i.e. the entire management cluster in italy); the initiative is in the process of being extended to the International Subsidiary Banks.
+The collaboration with Valore D, a business association that promotes diversity and female talent and leadership for the growth of companies and the country, continued, along with the partnership and active participation of more than 100 company Role Models in the InspirinGirls initiative, a project dedicated to lower secondary school pupils which involves meetings with female managers from the Group with the aim of overcoming the gender stareotynes that can underning the dreams and overcoming the gender stereotypes that can undermine the dreams and ambitions of schoolchildren and influence their future education choices. - To support women to take up STEM careers, 8 scholarships were awarded as part of the Girls@Polimi programme to actively contribute to attracting more female students to technical-scientific faculties.